smithmphs/golfCourseMachineLearningChallenge/README.md

 <p align='center'>Reading the Grain on a Golf Course Green:  A Machine-Learning Challenge</p>

 I have spent more than twenty years cutting cups on golf course greens.
-Like a lot of other people, I have observed that one side of a golf cup is usually more ‘distressed’ than the other.
+Like a lot of other people, I have observed that one side of a golf cup is oftentimes more ‘distressed’ than the other.
 An example is shown below.

 <p align='center'>
     <img src='example.png'>